 Not to mention, hammers, screwdrivers, buckets with honey gates, honey jars, etc. There are many tools in a beekeeper’s tool box!

 Thank you for taking the time to read and take the survey.
-This will help us better coordinate our efforts in providing assistance and support to our fellow beekeepers.
-Once we have all the responses, we’ll contact people to find out exactly what beekeepers with losses need and exactly what others have to give, and then match needs with available resources.
+This will help us better coordinate our efforts in providing assistance and support to our fellow beekeepers by allowing us to match up the needs of those affected by the fires with the equipment and services of those willing to help.

 Sonoma Bees Fire Fund (SBFF) Committee